dreamit-de/graphql-server/README.md

   By default, the `DefaultResponseHandler` is used that tries to create and send a response using the functions provided by the given `GraphQLServerResponse`.
 Own ResponseHandler can be created by implementing `ResponseHandler` interface.
 - **`metricsClient`**: The `MetricsClient` used to collect metrics from the GraphQLServer.
-By default, the `PromMetricsClient` from [graphql-prom-metrics][11] is used that collects default NodeJS and three custom metrics using [prom-client][3] library.
+By default, the `SimpleMetricsClient` is used that collects three custom metrics.
 Own MetricsClient can be used by implementing `MetricsClient` interface.

 ## Customise and extend GraphQLServer